 Could we still have talked about the film for forty-five minutes without getting into the nitty-gritty of its final five?
 Probably.
 Would it have been as informed a discussion?
 Probably not.

 I feel as though there should be a place for that in the lexicon of review and discussion.
 Somewhere that people can go to read and reflect after they’ve seen something.
 To examine it as a whole and consider how something’s beginning informs its end.
 Heck, nowadays people tend not to read word-one about a piece of art until they’ve seen it for themselves anyway.
+Still, I don’t know that place is the widest basins of social media.

 That brings me to the other encounter with spoiler culture this weekend: Game of Thrones.